-"Specific days (for fasting); if one is ill or travelling an equal number of other days may be substituted" 2:184
+A number of days (for fasting), but whoever among you is ill or travelling, then an equal number of other days (may be substituted).
+2:184

-Here fasting is spoken of as "specified days".
-However, no one came up and said that we should only fast for the first ten days of Ramadan!
+Here fasting is spoken of as "a number of days".
+However, none of the hadith scholars have come up with a claim that we should only fast the first ten days of Ramadan!

-The explanation to all that lies in the fact that a month or months can also be spoken of as days, simply because they are made of days.
+A month, or months, can also be spoken of as days, simply because a month is made up of days.
 The fact that they are spoken of as days does not change the fact that they are still months.
-This is similar to someone describing the years of his childhood by saying ‘they were the best days of my life’.
+This is similar to someone describing the years of his childhood by saying 'they were the best days of my life'.

-3- Which is the first month for hajj?
+3- Which months are the 'Hurum Months' and which is the first month for Hajj?

 The Rituals of Hajj in the Quran